Govin25/QuizMaster/docs/docs/getting-started/installation.md

 # Installation

-This guide will walk you through setting up QuizMaster on your local machine for development.
+This guide will walk you through setting up Quainy on your local machine for development.

 ## Prerequisites